 These changes apply identically to Mainnet and Testnet.

 For clarity, the Sprout chain value pool balance as of activation of this ZIP remains issued.
-If the Network Sustainability Mechanism ZIPs that affect issuance (8 and 9) are activated, then the Sprout chain value pool balance is, therefore, not considered part of the “Money Reserve” as a consequence of activating this ZIP.
+If the Network Sustainability Mechanism ZIPs that affect issuance (8 and 9) are also activated, then this ZIP would not cause the Sprout chain value pool to be considered part of the “Money Reserve”.

 This ZIP is proposed to be deployed with NU7.